juntao/math-images-skill/README.md

 ### Notes

 - The OpenClaw agent skill uses `math2img` (pure Rust) exclusively — it requires no external dependencies and works out of the box.
-If you need publication-quality rendering with full LaTeX fidelity, you can install and use `math2img-tectonic` manually as a standalone CLI tool (see [Two Rendering Backends](#two-rendering-backends) below).
+If you need publication-quality rendering with full LaTeX fidelity, you can switch to use `math2img-tectonic` manually as a standalone CLI tool (see [Two Rendering Backends](#two-rendering-backends) below).

 - **Switching to `math2img-tectonic` as the default:** Both binaries are installed by the bootstrap script.
 If you have `tectonic` and `pdftoppm` installed and want the agent to always use the Tectonic backend, simply swap the binary: